resident-archive/core/README.md

 ## λ1 – Fetch ResidentAdvisor tracks

- - Adds song names from https://residentadvisor.net/tracks to DynamoDB
+ - Gets all track names from https://residentadvisor.net/tracks to DynamoDB
+ - Triggers λ2 for each entry

 ## λ2 – Search on Spotify

  - Search for old and new songs on Spotify
+ - Triggers λ3 when a Spotify song is found

 ## λ3 – To Spotify Playlists

- - Adds Spotify songs to yearly Spotify playlists
+ - Adds a Spotify song to the Spotify playlist
+ - Create playlist for each year